Moshe Feiglin: Likud

 Feiglin served as Deputy Speaker in the 19th Knesset.
 He and his Manhigut Yehudit faction suffered a serious setback in the December 2014 Likud primaries, held in the run-up to the 2015 Knesset elections, when he fell to the 36th position on the Likud list, making it unlikely he would be returned to the Knesset.
-In January 2015, he announced that he was leaving Likud to form his own party, although he did not do so in time for the elections.
-Shortly after the elections, he announced that the new party was to be called Zehut (Identity).
+In January 2015, he announced that he was leaving Likud to form his own party, after the Likud primaries the previous month.
+Feiglin complained about efforts that were done to try to keep him out of Israel's parliament, the Knesset.
+He referred to alleged political corruption in the Likud primary and legal maneuvers Benjamin Netanyahu took in the past to move him down the party’s list, accusing the prime minister of trying to assassinate him politically.
+As a result of said issues, as well as timing, Feiglin did not form a new party for the Knesset elections in March, and instead decided to take his time to build a strong new party ("If we have to give up on the coming Knesset to build ourselves well and fundamentally, we will do so.
+We will take the time that we need to build ourselves in the proper and most exacting way.").
+Shortly after the 2015 election, he announced that the new party was to be called Zehut (Identity).
+Feiglin's party is in favor of legalizing marijuana.